brightio/penelope/README.md

 * socks & http proxy
 * persistence modules
 * team server
-* edit command: open the remote file locally, make changes and upon saving, upload it to the target
 * currently spawn/script/portfwd commands are supported only on Unix shells.
 Those need to be implemented for Windows shells too.
 * an option switch for disable all logging, not only sessions.
 * main menu autocompletion for short commands